 Notification⁣:

-Due to the large amount of submissions received, the Festival will only contact those filmmakers with work selected for competitions and notification will be given by September 2024.
-All other films will be announced on the Festival’s website in mid-October when the full Festival programme is launched.
-Unfortunately, due to the large amount of submissions received, the Festival cannot offer feedback regarding films that are not selected for the programme.
+Unfortunately, it is not possible for the Festival to offer feedback regarding films that are not selected for the programme.
 Please don’t be discouraged if your film is not accepted to Cork International Film Festival.
 There are often many influencing factors on why your film may or may not be accepted or be suitable for the Festival.⁣

 Please note: The preferred method of receiving screening materials for the festivals is via digital online transfer.
-If you are selected for CIFF 2024 but unable to send your film digitally, please do not send your film without contacting the Print Traffic team first.
+If you are selected for CIFF2026 but are unable to send your film digitally, please do not send your film without contacting the Print Traffic team first.

 Using extracts of the films and film stills for promotion⁣:

-The entrant agrees that up to three minutes of their film may be used by the Festival in promotional activities including screening a clip on television, inclusion in the Festival’s trailer, and on the Festival’s website.
+The entrant agrees that up to three minutes of their film may be used by the Festival in promotional activities, including screening a clip on television and social media, inclusion in the Festival’s trailer, and on the Festival’s website.
 Please ensure that uploaded stills and headshots are of print quality and that you have permission to allow the Festival to use these for promotional and press purposes in perpetuity. ⁣

 General⁣: